hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 think of it as a circular array with a given capacity.
 Each Ringbuffer has a tail and a head.
 The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.
-For details, see the [Ringbuffer section](https://docs.hazelcast.com/imdg/latest/data-structures/ringbuffer.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Ringbuffer section](https://docs.hazelcast.com/hazelcast/latest/data-structures/ringbuffer) in the Hazelcast Reference Manual.

 A Ringbuffer usage example is shown below.